robertbruno/nginx-docker/README.md

 ## Config

-La configuración del nginx se encuentra en el archivo [nginx.conf](nginx.conf).
+The nginx configuration is located in the file [nginx.conf](nginx.conf).

-> Para mayor información visitar:
+> For more info:
 >
 > * [www.nginx.com](https://www.nginx.com/resources/wiki/start/topics/examples/full/)